KoaChang/KoaChang/README.md

 **`Digital Craftsman (Developer/Filmmaker/Creator)`**

 I'm an student of computer science who specializes in Machine Learning and AI.
-I am self-taught and learned everything I know from youtube videos, online specializations, courses through online platforms like Coursera.
 My dream is to one day make my own technology company that will change the world.

 ---